 Paraskevi TARANI studied architecture at the School of Engineering in the Aristotle University of Thessaloniki.
 She is a PhD candidate at the Department of Urban and Regional Planning, on the topic “The European Cities in the New Economy of Knowledge”.Her research interests include the area of urban and regional innovation, urban theory and planning.

 Elena Sefertzi received a Master in Sociology from the University of Sorbonne and a PhD from the Ecole des Hautes Etudes en Science Sociales, Paris.
 She has a rich professional experience in the management of innovation, technology transfer, and regional innovation strategies.
 Elena served as CEO of INTELSPACE till June 2014.
 She is an associate professor at the Department of Spatial Planning and Development, Faculty of Engineering, Aristotle University.

 Smart cities – Innovation systems

 Nicos Komninos is co-founder of INTELSPACE and professor at the Aristotle University of Thessaloniki.
 He holds a master’s degree of Architecture-Engineering, post-graduate studies in Semantics, and a PhD from the EHESS Paris.
-His research interests are in two interrelated areas (1) intelligent / smart cities: formation and evolution of smart ecosystems; structure, knowledge functions, connected intelligence; smart city planning, strategy, governance, design and development of applications; and (2) innovation systems and strategies: innovation and digital transformation; cyber-physical systems of innovation; data intelligence and co-creation; innovation over platforms; innovation strategies for smart specialisation; software applications for innovation strategy; assessment of innovation performance.
+His research interests are in two interrelated areas (1) intelligent / smart cities: formation and evolution of smart ecosystems; structure and ontologies of connected intelligence; smart city strategy and governance, design and development of applications; and (2) innovation systems and strategies: cyber-physical systems of innovation; data intelligence and co-creation; innovation over platforms; innovation strategies for smart specialisation; software applications for innovation strategy; assessment of innovation performance.